 where we have included a Zeeman coupling to spins and $D$ is the magnitude of DMI.
-When $J_{12}=0$, Eq. \eqref{eq5} reduces two copies of well studied Hamiltonian for chiral magnets, which supports both single skyrmion and skyrmion lattice solutions.
+When $J_{12}=0$, Eq. \eqref{eq5} reduces two copies of the well-studied Hamiltonian for chiral magnets, which supports both single skyrmion and skyrmion lattice solutions.
 The spin texture depends on the form of the DMI.
 In our case, the skyrmion is of Ne\'el type.
-In one layer, the in-plane component of the spins of a skyrmion are pointing outward along the radial direction of the skyrmion while in the other layer, the spins are pointing inward, see Fig. \ref{f2a} for an example.
+In one layer, the in-plane component of the spins of a skyrmion is pointing outward along the radial direction of the skyrmion while in the other layer, the spins are pointing inward, see Fig. \ref{f2a} for an example.
 The former skyrmion has helicity $0$ and the latter has helicity $\pi$.
-Such spin configuration costs energy in interlayer coupling $J_{12}$, no matter if it is AFM or FM.
-Our task is to understand the behavior of single skyrmion metastable state in the ferromagnetic background and the skyrmion lattice in the presence of a nonzero $J_{12}$.
+Such a spin configuration costs energy in interlayer coupling $J_{12}$, regardless of whether it is AFM or FM.
+Our task is to understand the behavior of a single skyrmion metastable state in the ferromagnetic background and the skyrmion lattice in the presence of a nonzero $J_{12}$.
 In the following, we will take the two dimensional limit by keeping minimal two layers in Eq. \eqref{eq5}.
-We will use dimensionless unit by normalizing length in unit of $J/D$ and energy in unit of $J^2/D$.
-The model has two independent parameter $B$ and $J_{12}$, both of which are in unit of $D^2/J$.
+We will use a dimensionless unit by normalizing length in unit of $J/D$ and energy in unit of $J^2/D$.
+The model has two independent parameters $B$ and $J_{12}$, both of which are in units of $D^2/J$.